 These materials are available in different formats – print, screen, phone and an A4 Open Dyslexic version.
 They can also be made available as kindle and epub files.

-Another element of my recent work was the development of a new level 3 Children, young people and families programme that also led to a recognized Access to Higher Education qualification.
+At the same time, I have also developed a level 3 Children, young people and families programme that led to a QAA recognized Access to Higher Education qualification.

 Forthcoming: Informal education.
 Conversation, democracy and learning